What is the…

-Judah, Kingdom of
+Kingdom of Judah

-When the disruption took place at Shechem, at first only the tribe of Judah followed the house of David.
-But very soon after the tribe of Benjamin joined the tribe of Judah, and Jerusalem became the capital of the new kingdom (Josh.
-18:28), which was called the kingdom of Judah.
-It was very small in extent, being only about the size of the Scottish county of Perth.
+When the disruption took place at Shechem, at first, only the Tribe of Judah followed the house of David.
+But very soon after the Tribe of Benjamin joined the Tribe of Judah, and Jerusalem became the capital of the new kingdom (Joshua 18:28), which was called the Kingdom of Judah.

 For the first 60 years, the kings of Judah aimed at re-establishing their authority over the kingdom of the other 10 tribes, so that there was a state of perpetual war between them.
 For the next 80 years, there was no open war between them.